ThomasBurleson/angularjs-Zza-BMEAN/readme.md

 4. Clear separation of angular registrations from class registration
 5. Consistent use of enhanced $log for full-workflow logging
 6. Color-enhanced logging to easily highlight *route* logging (see above snapshot)

+> BTW< This same features can be easily seen in other technology/platform solutions: Java, AS3, etc.

 Shown below is a snapshot of the Zza application and its **console** view: